grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 # 3. Creating our first application

-## 3.1 Configuring the application¶
+## 3.1 Configuring the application

 Once our owner role is confirmed, we can create applications within the team.
 To do so, we will click on the ```Create application``` option.